-A monster snow storm barreling through the Midwest promises to bring with it a hodge-podge of brutal winter weather and possible power outages.
+Whether it is a brutal snowstorm, hurricane, windstorm, or another disturbance to the electrical grid, it is important to be prepared for power outages in your community.
 While you may not want to go out, you certainly don’t want to be locked in.
 Here’s how to open your garage door manually.

-2. Pull the emergency cord to disconnect the door from the garage door opener.
-The cord usually has a red handle and will hang down from the center rail of the garage door mechanism.
+- Pull the emergency cord to disconnect the garage door from the garage door opener.
+The cord usually has a red handle.
+The cord will hang down from the center rail of the garage door mechanism if you have a trolley garage door opener.
+On a jackshaft garage door opener, the emergency cord will hang down from the opener itself.

-5. Close the door manually until it reaches the floor.
+- Once you have made it outside, manually pull the garage door down until it reaches the floor.

-6. Lock the door.
-When the automatic opener is disconnected the door is not securely shut until you manually slide the lock bar.
+- Lock the door.
+When the automatic opener is disconnected, the door is not securely shut until you manually slide the lock bar.

-One way to avoid the inconvenience of manually operating your garage door is to invest in an automatic garage door opener that includes a battery backup feature.
+One way to avoid the inconvenience of manually opening your garage door when the power is out is to invest in an automatic garage door opener that includes a battery backup feature.
 That way, when the power goes out, the garage door will still function using the opener, as will the entry keypad and the safety sensors, and the garage door will be locked and secured.
-The LiftMaster® Evercharge® is a popular model.
 Contact your Clopay dealer for details.
+For more helpful information about garage doors, check out our garage door buying guide.